Godevs04/TeamTaatom/Tool/Notes/OverallEnhancements/shorts/shorts-spec.md

 **Video Quality**:
 - Quality adaptation is basic (high/low only)
 - No adaptive bitrate streaming (ABR)
-- Quality check uses Google favicon (may be blocked in some regions)
+- Network probing uses a lightweight request to a public favicon (same approach as the Home feed), which may fail in certain networks even when CDN video URLs are accessible.
+This can cause Shorts to fall back to 'low' quality unnecessarily.

 **Memory Management**:
 - Videos unloaded 3 positions away (may still use significant memory)